RetroPie-Expanded/RetroPie-Expanded/README.md

 # RetroPie-Expanded

-This is a **collection of unofficial installation scripts for RetroPie by ZeroJay** allowing you to quickly and easily **install emulators, ports and libretrocores** that haven't been included in RetroPie for one reason or another.
+This is a **collection of unofficial installation scripts for RetroPie by ZeroJay** allowing you to quickly and easily **install ROTT scripts, emulators, ports, and libretrocores** that haven't been included in RetroPie for one reason or another.
 These scripts can be considered experimental at best.

 Those in the `master` branch have been tested reasonably and should work well but may have some flaws as they haven't gone through the RetroPie's watchful eyes yet.
 Scripts that are unfinished/untested/unpolished will not be located in this repository and instead have been moved to [RetroPie-Extra-unstable](https://github.com/zerojay/RetroPie-Extra-unstable).